Popular Forces: Allegations of connections to the Islamic State

+Popular Forces have been accused of having connections to the Islamic State by Israeli politicians, Hamas members, and Western observers.

 Israeli support for the Popular Forces has caused controversy among Israeli opposition politicians and leaders, some whom have described the move as "complete madness", due to the Popular Forces' alleged connections with IS.
-Former defense minister and Netanyahu rival Avigdor Libermann said, "We’re talking about the equivalent of ISIS in Gaza" and that "No one can guarantee that these weapons will not be directed towards Israel".
+Former defense minister and Netanyahu rival Avigdor Libermann said, "We're talking about the equivalent of ISIS in Gaza" and that "No one can guarantee that these weapons will not be directed towards Israel".
+The Guardian noted that the basis of Avigdor Libermann's assertions of the Popular Forces' ties to IS were not clear.
 Yesh Atid party member and Leader of the Opposition Yair Lapid declared on social media, "After Netanyahu finished handing over millions of dollars to Hamas, he moved on to supplying weapons to groups in Gaza affiliated with ISIS – all improvised, with no strategic planning, and all leading to more disasters."
 Yair Golan of The Democrats party said that Netanyahu "is creating a new ticking bomb in Gaza".

 Hamas Political Bureau member and spokesman Basem Naim told Newsweek that the Popular Forces has connections to ISIS, and that it is a group of "agents, drug dealers, thieves, and extremists linked to IS".
 The European Council on Foreign Relations think tank stated that Abu Shabab's clan, from which most Popular Forces fighters are drawn from, is connected to IS.
 One of the group's commanders was reported to be 33-year-old Issam Nabahin, who previously fought on the side of IS during the Sinai insurgency.
 Reportedly, he was sentenced to death for his crimes in 2023 but managed to escape the prison before his execution.
-Another prominent group member, Ghassan al-Dheini, allegedly pledged allegiance to IS in 2015 and participated in the 2007 kidnapping of BBC News journalist Alan Johnston.
+Another prominent group member, Ghassan Duhine, allegedly pledged allegiance to IS in 2015 and participated in the 2007 kidnapping of BBC News journalist Alan Johnston.
 An unnamed Israeli security official told The i Paper that the group had close ties to "ISIS affiliates across the border in Egypt".
 Accusations of links to IS stem from Abu Shabab's cooperation with Egyptian Jihadist groups in smuggling drugs from Egypt into the Gaza Strip.

+In June 2025, Abu Shabab gave an interview to the Israeli Army Radio in which he denied has denied having any connections to both ISIS and Israel.
+There is no evidence that Abu Shabab has formally sworn allegiance to ISIS.

 Several high-ranking members of the Popular Forces had previously worked together with or joined the Islamic State.
-These include Issam al-Nabahin and Ghassan al-Dahin.
+These include Issam Nabahin and Ghassan Duhine, who were members of IS' Sinai Province and the IS-affiliated Army of Islam, respectively.
+One prominent Popular Army – Northern Forces lieutenant, Abu Anas Zeidan, is reportedly a former Salafi jihadist who was part of the Islamic State before joining al-Mansi's group.